Typhoonz0/stacker-tetrys-tweaks/README.md

 2 - extract all the files

-3 - click the puzzle piece that holds the extensions
+3 - click the puzzle piece that holds the extensions in the address bar

 4 - click "manage extensions"